MCFpy/mcf/docs/source/getting_started.rst

     results_dict.get('iate_data_df').keys()

-Note that, if you specify the methods as in the provided example files, you have  access to all the elements discussed above directly from the ``results`` DataFrame.
+Note that, if you specify the methods as in the provided example files, you have access to all the elements discussed above directly from the ``results`` tuple.
 For example,

 .. code-block:: python

     # use the .predict() method as shown in the example files
     results, _ = my_mcf.predict(prediction_df)

     # access a potential outcome
     results.get('iate_data_df')['outcome_lc1vs0_iate']

 Here, ``results`` essentially plays the same role as ``results_dict`` explained previously.
 These are two equivalent ways to access your results.